Elliot518/tech-bible/English/3_Server/SpringBoot/5_SecureBackend.md

 _Login is done by calling the /login endpoint using the POST method and sending the username and password inside the request body._

-#### implement the getToken method that handles the login functionality

 LoginController.java
 ```java
 import org.springframework.http.HttpHeaders;